pivotal/docs-tap/getting-started.md

 1. Follow these steps to create an application workload that automatically claims and binds to the RabbitMQ instance:

-    >**Note:** Ensure your namespace can use the installed Tanzu Application Platform packages so that Services Toolkit can create application workloads.
-    For more information, see [Set up developer namespaces to use installed packages](install-components.md#setup).
+    >**Note:** Ensure your namespace has been setup to to use installed Tanzu Application Platform packages For more information, see [Set up developer namespaces to use installed packages](install-components.md#setup).

     1. Obtain a service reference by running: